wpeka/wplegalpages/readme.txt

 - Returns and Refunds (WooCommerce or e-Commerce Websites)

 = Why use WPLegalPages? =
 GDPR, FTC and other privacy regulators along with ad networks require you to have legal policy pages on your website.
-Instead of spending hours researching and creating your own policy pages, use WP Legal Pages to generate them in a few clicks.
+Instead of spending hours researching and creating your own policy pages, use WPLegalPages to generate them in a few clicks.

 = How to use WPLegalPages? =
 1. Click on the 'WP Legal Pages' admin menu.